Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-scenarios-helloworld.md

-# Example: Hello World SeaBreeze
+# Example: Hello World Mesh

 This example shows how to deploy an application with one service and communicate with it using a public load balanced endpoint.